 Some newer Fujifilm cameras, including X-T2, offer charging in camera via a USB cable.
 There’s a standard micro-B USB connector, common to many devices, including Android phones.
 I don’t charge batteries in camera, but it’s a nice backup, just in case the charger isn’t available for whatever reason.
 Note that it’s also rather slow, it uses only 0.47 Amps from the 5V USB source, so the full battery charge can take up to 5 hours!

 X-T2 manual describes this as a battery charging only function.
 And really, a connected USB cable isn’t enough to power the camera when there isn’t a battery inserted.
 However, when a battery is inserted and a USB cable plugged in as well, I noticed that the power is taken from the USB, while battery level stays the same.
 Apparently, the battery is required to be inserted in order to handle some excessive power requirements that can’t be managed by the 5V/max.
 2A USB source, but most of the time the USB power is enough and battery is conserved.
-I haven’t tested this in the field yet, but it looks like the ultimate method for startrails or timelapse photography.
+I have already tested this method while photographing the 2017 Perseid meteor shower.

 This article finishes the trilogy covering all the aspects of Fujifilm batteries and their charging.
 You can find more information about the NP-W126 batteries and X-T2 power management in the other two articles of this series.

 Do you have another favorite charging method?
 Please leave a note in the comments below!